The 8 Best Types of Training Methods for Your Employees

 A major challenge for instructor-led training is the inability to scale it.
 If the classroom is too large, it can inhibit instructors from interacting one-on-one with the students.
 Additionally, in-person monitoring is required throughout the entire training.
 Trainees are unable to move at their own pace in this environment.

 It's important to keep energy high if you're using this training method.
 Allow students opportunities to take breaks and move around, and encourage engagement to avoid trainees from losing interest.

 This technique is usually executed with a trainee and a facilitator (or trainer), where each is allowed to act out different potential work scenarios.
 This method is most effective in industries that require client or customer interaction, as it allows employees to practice handling difficult situations.

 Video has quickly gained popularity as an effective training technique.
 It aids companies in training employees more quickly and efficiently.
 Many employees prefer it to reading materials.
 There are several approaches to training videos.
 Some companies choose one approach depending on the material, while others combine a few approaches into one video seamlessly.
 The approaches include:

-- To-camera: This approach features a narrator that is speaking directly to the viewer.
+To-camera: This approach features a narrator who directly addresses the viewer.
 Typically, the narrator is communicating the information through a more lecture-style format.

 Videos can make difficult material more interactive, engaging and demonstrative.
 Additionally, like computer-based training, the material is easily accessible.
-An in-person facilitator is unnecessary and employees can revisit the information whenever they need.
+An in-person facilitator is unnecessary and employees can revisit the information whenever they need it.

 Though making videos is relatively affordable, it can be time-consuming.
 It may be beneficial to partner with a training video agency to save yourself valuable time and frustration.